ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Packages.md

 title: Basics of Python
 nav_order: 2
 ---
+# About Python:
-# Python is a powerful programming language that is free to download and use.
+* It's is a powerful programming language that is free to download and use.
+* It's well suited for data analysis and visualization.
+	* Making it a great choice for working with geospatial data!

+# Accessing Python
+* Today We'll be using a UBC server with python alread installed on it.
-* If you want your own installation, check out [Anaconda](https://www.anaconda.com/products/individual)
+* If you want to install Python on your own computer, check out [Anaconda](https://www.anaconda.com/products/individual)
-  * It will install most commonly used python packages and set everything up for you.
+ 	* Anaconda will install most commonly used python packages and set everything up for you.

-### GIS w/ Python: Resources:

-* A great place to go if you're having issues with python is [Stack Overflow](https://stackoverflow.com/)
-	* Its a popular forum where you can search, post, and answer coding questions.
-* A related site that is more GIS focused site is [Stack Exchnage](https://gis.stackexchange.com/)
+ 	* Anaconda won't install *every* package we're using today, but installing new packages is fairly straigtforward.

+# Python Pakcakges:
-# Python relies on a series of packages (aka libraries) to handle different tasks
+ relies on a series of packages (aka libraries) to handle different tasks

 * Packages are collections of code that are designed specifically for performing different tasks, e.g.: Plottoing, Statistics, Linear Algebra, etc.